SourcePointUSA/android-cmp-app/README.md

 Google additional consent is supported in our mobile SDKs and is stored in the `IABTCF_AddtlConsent` key in the user's local storage.
 Look for the key in the user's local storage and pass the value to Google's SDKs.

-## Global Privacy Platform (GPP) Multi-State Privacy (MSPS) Support
+## Global Privacy Platform Multi-State Privacy (MSPS) Support for OTT

 Starting with version 7.3.0, if your configuration contains a ccpa campaign, it will automatically set GPP data.
 Unless configured otherwise, the following MSPA attributes will default to:

 - MspaCoveredTransaction: `NO`
 - MspaOptOutOptionMode: `NOT_APPLICABLE`
 - MspaServiceProviderMode: `NOT_APPLICABLE`

 Optionally, your organization can customize support for the MSPS by configuring the above attributes as part of the GPP config.
-[Click here](https://github.com/SourcePointUSA/android-cmp-app/wiki/Global-Privacy-Platform-(GPP)-Multi%E2%80%90State-Privacy-(MSPS)) for more information on each attribute, possible values, and examples for signatories and non-signatories of the MSPA.
+[Click here](<https://github.com/SourcePointUSA/android-cmp-app/wiki/Global-Privacy-Platform-(GPP)-Multi%E2%80%90State-Privacy-(MSPS)>) for more information on each attribute, possible values, and examples for signatories and non-signatories of the MSPA.

 Kotlin